Cooking ribs is like a science experiment sometimes you nail it, other times you burn them and everyone notices right away.

 Directions:

-2. Pat your ribs dry with paper towels.
+2. Pat the ribs dry with paper towels.

-4. Let the ribs rest for at least one hour (or overnight in the refrigerator) to allow the flavors to penetrate.
+4. Let them sit for at least one hour or overnight in the fridge so the flavours soak in.

 Sweet and Spicy Rib Rub